-- 1. The emergence of the triple aim as a unifying principle across the health care sectors.
-The triple aim framework drives the nation's health care system to: - Improve the patient (consumer) experience of care (including quality and satisfaction) - o Improve the health of populations - o Reduce the per capita cost of health care - 2.
-The recognition of the need for better health care integration and coordination to fulfill the triple aim often fulfilled by organizations playing the role of "integrators" 1 - 3.
-The projected increase in the demand for a wide range of behavioral health care and developmental disability services as a result of greater access to health care coverage and the growing recognition of the importance of behavioral healthcare as a core component of this nation's health care system. - 4.
-The growing recognition that the continued strength and centrality of state's public behavioral healthcare and developmental disability service system this system, one of the most advanced in the nation, as a key component key to advancing Michigan's health care system and its ability to achieve the triple aim.
+1. The emergence of the triple aim as a unifying principle across the health care sectors.
+The triple aim framework drives the nation's health care system to:

+- Improve the patient (consumer) experience of care (including quality and satisfaction)

+- Improve the health of populations

+- Reduce the per capita cost of health care

+2. The recognition of the need for better health care integration and coordination to fulfill the triple aim - often fulfilled by organizations playing the role of "integrators" 1

+3. The projected increase in the demand for a wide range of behavioral health care and developmental disability services - as a result of greater access to health care coverage and the growing recognition of the importance of behavioral healthcare as a core component of this nation's health care system.

+4. The growing recognition that the continued strength and centrality of state's public behavioral healthcare and developmental disability service system this system, one of the most advanced in the nation, as a key component key to advancing Michigan's health care system and its ability to achieve the triple aim.

+5. The value of using the concept of identifiable market segments to link, in strategy and action, the factors regarding increased demand and the desire to retain the central role of Michigan's public behavioral care system.
+By tailoring its approach to the needs of the consumers and payers within each of these markets, CMH can best ensure that it thrives and provides high quality, outcome-driven, cost-efficient care.

-The triple aim and the roles of the integrator are discussed in what has become a seminar article by Berwick, Nolan, and Whittington, in Health Affairs [Health Affairs 27, no. 3 (2008): 759-769] and are reinforced in the Triple Aim Concept Design of the Institute for Healthcare Improvement.
+1 The triple aim and the roles of the integrator are discussed in what has become a seminal article by Berwick, Nolan, and Whittington, in Health Affairs [Health Affairs 27, no. 3 (2008): 759-769] and are reinforced in the Triple Aim Concept Design of the Institute for Healthcare Improvement.